 Cybersecurity Reference > Glossary

-Non-Human Identity (NHI)
+What is Non-Human Identity (NHI)?

 These identities enable machines, software applications, APIs, service accounts, and IoT devices to authenticate themselves and access resources within digital environments without human intervention.